-The quality of tools and practices proposed under "system development and outreach activities" and the extent to which their design can be replicated and inspire other organisations (if applicable)
+The extent to which (if applicable) the tools and practices proposed under "system development and outreach activities" are appropriate and can be replicated and inspire other organisations.

-This element focuses on the design and quality of complementary activities (if any) and on their replicability.
-Can tools and/or practices proposed be adapted or re-used by other organisations?
-How the organisations plan to make other actors from the field aware of such tools and practices and to inspire other organisations and processes?
+The expert should focus on the design and quality of complementary activities (if any) and on their replicability.
+The expert can consider the following questions in this regard: Can tools and/or practices proposed be adapted or re-used by other organisations?
+How do the organisations plan to make other actors from the field aware of such tools and practices and to inspire other organisations and processes?